Oxford-Bee-Lab/VibeRig/README.md

 The Controller does not run ExPiDITE - it just needs Python and the VibeRig package so it can run `vibe_controller.py`.

+1. Physically build the controller, attaching the DAC hat to the RPI, connect the DAC to the amp using RCA      cables; and connect the amp to the exciter.
+Attach the exciter to the underside of the shake plate.
-1. Flash an SD card with Raspberry Pi OS, install it and power up the RPI.
+2. Flash an SD card with Raspberry Pi OS, install it and power up the RPI.
 Attach the speaker / shaker used to drive the vibration / sound stimuli.
-2. Install VibeRig and its dependencies:
+3. Install VibeRig and its dependencies:
    ```bash
    pip install git+https://github.com/Oxford-Bee-Lab/VibeRig.git
    ```
-3. Confirm the controller scripts and config are present:
+4. Confirm the controller scripts and config are present:
    ```bash
    ls
    ```